Suthek/ShadowTeXSR5/README.md

   ```
 \documentclass{ShadowTeXSR5}
-%You can use this to select your Language of choice.
-Currently only german and english are supported.
-\selectlanguage{english}

 %How you want to name your Book.
 The title will show up in the headers
 %Or on the alternative cover page.
 \title{My Rulebook}